Naydo003/rentalApp/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+things to lookup

+how to redirect - done A. useRouter how to link external button to trigger form submit - done A. form id and button form attribute how to make scroll work from body not just when pointer is in container - done A. div for outer container aligning of first flex box in details page when using wrap - done A. gap instead of space need to get condition into hidden value. - done A. setValue where to put context in Next app
+How to do auth in next app
+google api
+what type is location in mySQL can you do flash messages in react are we sending whole data to db unnecessarily, can we add? so if author send author??? in item api what is better grid of flex?

+things to do
+update items api to not const